CogStack/CogStack-NiFi/docs/security.md

 These certificates are generates by the steps mentioned in the above Elasticsearch Native section.

 ## Users and roles in ElasticSearch

+### Generating users

+Please see the `security/opensearch` folder for the roles mappings and internal users for user data.
+You can also use the `create_es_users.sh` script for this.

 ### Users and passwords
 The sample users and passwords are specified in the following `.env` files in `security/` directory: